-I don’t know if Ed ever actually raced Pete Hamilton’s 69 (although I suspect that he did), but certainly he drove it many times before races in order to help Pete get the car set up.
+I don’t know if Ed ever actually raced Pete Hamilton’s 69, but he drove it a number of times before races in order to help Pete get the car set up.

 This is Pete Hamilton with the Rocky Hinton #5, in which Pete competed in NASCAR Grand National in 1968.
 On July 9th, 1968, Ed drove the car in practice and helped Pete to set it up prior to the Maine 300 Grand National race at Oxford Plains Speedway.